jmmorgan/trumpbot2016/README.md

 # TrumpBot2016

-This is project to give me some practice with implementing a chatbot and an AIML 2.0 interpreter.
+This is a project to give me some practice with implementing a chatbot and an AIML 2.0 interpreter.

 # Next up TODOs

-- Implement Graphmaster as outlined in AIML 2.0 spec
+- Implement search node prioritization
+- Implement nodes aside from text
+- Try to get first basic responses working